fullstackers/bus.io/README.md

 ### #target

 Sets / Gets the function that will grab the target from the request.
-The default implemenation will use the `socket.id`.
+The default implementation will use the `socket.id`.
 This method is called for each request from the `socket`.

 The client would emit this.